 The City’s Paseo de la Reforma

 Despite the almost claustrophobic sea of autos and taxis in Mexico City, Paseo de la Reforma remains one of the most beautiful urban thoroughfares in the world.
+It’s also one of the top places in Mexico City that you’ll cross again and again.
 Surprisingly, it is a ribbon of serenity, its calmness nurtured by extensive green areas and the beautiful monuments you find along its length.

 The nicest parts of the boulevard start where it winds its way out of Chapultepec Park into downtown.
 Start near Torre Mayor, the tallest skyscraper in Latin America, where Reforma doglegs northeast and makes a straight run towards the center of the city.
 This two-mile stretch remains the most famous and beautiful part of the avenue.